brekk/mad-notes/notes/Literals/List.md

 ---
-aliases:
+aliases: []
-  - List
 tags:
   - reference
   - prelude
+  - fundamentals
+  - literals
 ---
+##### Synopsis
-A List is a collection of the same type, delimited by square brackets.
+- A List is a literal collection of the same type, delimited by square brackets.

 ```mad
 listOfStrings = ["hey", "cool", "nice"]